Manage your business finances with Wave—it's free.

 If your business is incorporated, or if you need to write or receive checks in your business name, you will need an account that your bank explicitly offers as a “Business bank account”.
 If you’re a sole proprietor and don’t need to send or receive checks in the name of your business, you can use a separate personal bank account as your business account.

-It’s also a best practice to keep a seperate card for your business expenses.
+It’s also a best practice to keep a separate card for your business expenses.
 If you have more than one credit card, keep one just for business purchases.
 That way you’ll never have to separate out business and personal expenses from the same receipt, which can be a headache and makes you more likely to procrastinate categorizing your expenses.

 Follow the golden rule of not mixing personal and business transactions in the same account.
 The simpler the set up, the easier it will be to stay up to date with your expense tracking!